Code-Institute-Submissions/Maxlaura-DjangoProject_JanResub/README.md

 #### Development

-How to local deploy the project.
+How to localy deploy the project.

 ##### Requirements

-After clonig the project to your local machine, you will need to install all the projects dependencies type `pip install -r requirements.txt`.
+After cloning the project to your local machine, you will need to install all the projects dependencies type `pip install -r requirements.txt`.
 If you add or update any new packages to the project use `pip freeze --local > requirements.txt ` to update the requirements.txt file with the new dependencies

 ##### Environment Variables